sib-swiss/RNAseq-introduction-training/docs/days/DE.md

 ## Differential Expression Inference

-Use either of these libraries to conduct a differential expression analysis on the Ruhland2016 and/or Liu2015 dataset.
+Use either edgeR or DESeq2 to conduct a differential expression analysis on the Ruhland2016 and/or Liu2015 dataset.

 You can find the expression matrices on the server at: `/shared/home/SHARED/Solutions/Ruhland2016/...` and `/shared/home/SHARED/Solutions/Liu2015/`